Dhairya2908/VCO/README.md

 > 2. Phase of each individual stage should be 180 degrees.

 Considering the above conditions, specifications were decided for a single stage in the following manner:
-- Firstly the differential stage was halved, since both the sides are matching.
+- Firstly the differential stage was halved, since both the sides are matched.
 So, we need to design Widths and Lengths for 3 Mosfets only.
 - The Gain of single stage will be then given by gm*(ro1 || ro2).
 So the gm, ro1 and ro2 should be high enough so that gain is greater than 2.
 - Operating point and dc analysis was performed for all individual MOSFETs, and gm, gds and Id were observed.
 - Setting the widths and lengths according to our requirement of increasing or decreasing the gm and gds.